oboyanivskyy/nicky-public/privacy-policy.md

 ## California Privacy Notice (CCPA/CPRA)

 We do not sell or share personal information for cross-context behavioral advertising.
 We do not collect personal information through the App for our own business purposes beyond what is stored locally on your device under your control.
-California residents may contact **[YOUR CONTACT EMAIL]** with privacy questions.
+California residents may contact boyoproductionsofficial@gmail.com with privacy questions.

 ---